Current Research Projects

 Engineered Substrates for Stem Cell Derived Cardiomyocytes

 The Crone Lab has developed micropatterning techniques to influence the maturation of immature cardiomyocytes (CMs) differentiated from stem cells.
 We have developed a technology platform that allows the production of a range of micropatterns on substrates of varying stiffness.
 In contrast to standard two-dimensional cultures of cardiomyocytes where cells form cell-cell junctions in all directions, we have shown that immature CM cells patterned in lanes repeatability form extremely polarized structures which produce synchronous contraction, increased nuclear alignment, and highly enhanced sarcomere organization.
+In recent research exploring the co-culture of CMs with cardiac fibroblasts, we have shown aligned extracellular matrix remodeling and enhanced cardiomyocyte functionality.
 This platform is highly adaptable and is relevant to fundamental cardiomyocyte research, drug discovery, and toxicity testing.
 This research is being conducted in collaboration with Prof. Tim Kamp’s research group and other co-investigators in the School of Medicine and Public Health.